-Application Plugin Development Specification
+Application Plugin Development Guidelines

-Application Plugin Identifier
+Application Plugin Identification

 Database

-• The primary key of the table should be indexed as "id".
+• The primary key of the table should be indexed as id.

-Coding Standards
+Code Standards

 PSR Standards

-Class Names
+Class Names in Upper Camel Case

 <?php